 Self-proclaimed renegade Dame Anita Roddick’s Body Shop was one of the pioneers of corporate social responsibility.

-Anita Roddick sees herself as an activist and renegade first and foremost, rather than a businesswoman.
-While today, her mainstay is indeed a mix of activism and philanthropy, her business credentials are pretty impeccable.
-She brought The Body Shop from one store sandwiched between two undertakers in Brighton (the company name raised a few eyebrows at the time – so no change there then) to a chain of more than 2,000 worldwide and then sold it in 2005 for in excess of £650m sterling.
+Anita Roddick sees herself as an activist and a renegade first and foremost, rather than a businesswoman.
+While today, her mainstay is indeed a mix of activism and philanthropy, her business credentials are impeccable.
+She brought The Body Shop from one store sandwiched between two undertakers in Brighton (the company name raised a few eyebrows at the time – so no change there then) to a chain of more than 2,000 worldwide and then sold it in 2005 for more than £650m sterling.

 Throughout her career, Roddick has campaigned tirelessly on ethical issues such as fair trade and sustainable development.
 Corporate social responsibility (CSR) was at the heart of her business philosophy.
 When we sit down to discuss CSR in a Dublin hotel, she has little time for the debates over the business case for CSR versus the society case – the latter argues that businesses are part of and mutually dependent on the well-being of society.